mydumper/mydumper/README.md

 To build against mysql libs < 5.7 you need to disable SSL adding -DWITH_SSL=OFF

 ### Build Docker image
-You can build the Docker image either from local sources or directly from Github sources with [the provided Dockerfile](./Dockerfile).
+You can download the [official docker image](https://hub.docker.com/r/mydumper/mydumper) or you can build the Docker image either from local sources or directly from Github sources with [the provided Dockerfile](./Dockerfile).
 ```shell
 docker build --build-arg CMAKE_ARGS='-DWITH_ZSTD=ON' -t mydumper github.com/mydumper/mydumper
 ```